Eirias Stadium: History

 In 2008 the park had been identified by the Welsh Rugby Union (WRU) as a venue for the newly founded rugby union team RGC 1404.
 The team was initially planning to join the Welsh Premiership, with an eventual goal of becoming the fifth Welsh rugby region, for domestic and European tournaments.
 In light of this, the park was in need of a number of improvements to reach international standard and so that it could be officially considered a stadium.
 In January 2010, the proposed redevelopment was approved by the local council, with work starting later that year.

 The new £6.5 million stadium opened in 2011, featuring a 'Grade A' rugby and football pitch which is to international standard, as well as a 'Grade A' Athletics Track.
 The stadium now has the potential to host events for up to 15,000 spectators.
 However its common use for football and rugby, means it normally holds up to 6,080 though the 2,580 capacity grand stand and terracing for a further 3,500.
 The installment of floodlights and team changing facilities, means the stadium has the capability to broaden their events to other sporting activities and night time kick offs.

 Colwyn Bay F.C. were linked with a return to Eirias Stadium in 2011 because of Conference ground regulations and then manager Dave Challinor was impressed with the facilities but the club remained at Llanelian Road.

 Since the stadiums reopening, they have hosted numerous international events from sport and music.
 Sporting wise, the stadium is now official home to RGC 1404 and the Wales U20's rugby union team.
 The International Rugby Board (IRB) has recognized the standard of the stadium, and in 2012 the stadium was host to a number of Test matches featuring Canada, Russia, Samoa, Tonga and the United States.
 In 2013, the IRB again chose Eirias Stadium as a venue to host an International fixture, with Japan winning 40–13 against Russia.

 The opening ceremony of the 2014 Wales Rally GB was held at Eirias Stadium.
 Since 2012 all Wales' home under-20s games in the Six Nations.
 Wales held a training camp at Eirias Stadium ahead of the 2015 Rugby World Cup.
 A Wales side beat RGC 1404 88–19 in a warm-up game ahead of the 2017 summer tour.

 Wales' final game of the 2020 Six Nations Under 20s Championship against Scotland on 13 March 2020 was played behind closed doors due to the COVID-19 outbreak.

 In April 2021 rugby league team North Wales Crusaders announced that the stadium would be the club base for the season due to COVID-19 regulations making their home ground in Wrexham unavailable.
+They have now made Eirias Stadium their permanent home.

 Sponsorship

 Between 2017 and 2022 the stadium was known as Stadiwm Zip World.
+Between 2023 and 2035 it was known as Stadiwm CSM.